Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 ## What is a community manager?
 A Project Maintainer?

 There are a lot of resources about this topic but this is my book, so this is my version of that definition.
-First of all a Community Manager is a leader, and this role require you need to delegate and find new areas of business ehm of activity.
+First of all a Community Manager is a leader, and this role requires you need to delegate and find new areas of business ehm of activity.
-A nice example of community management in a TV series is [”Chuck”](https://en.wikipedia.org/wiki/Chuck_(TV_series)), the BestBuy is a tech supermarket with a lot of different people, background and their various lives.
+A nice example of community management in a TV series is [”Chuck”](https://en.wikipedia.org/wiki/Chuck_(TV_series)), BestBuy is a tech supermarket with a lot of different people, background and their various lives.
 The main character is the de facto leader of the supermarket so others follow him even if he isn't their boss.
-Listens to the various people, knows them, knows how to moves and be the middle men with the authorities but keep also different lives.
+He listens to the various people, knows them, knows how to move and to be the middle man with the authorities but keep also different lives.
-In our case is not a spy but maybe a father, a worker, comics collector or a pirate.
+In our case is not a spy but maybe a father, a worker, a comics collector or a pirate.
 Another TV series is [”Scrubs”](https://en.wikipedia.org/wiki/Scrubs_(TV_series)) with different characters, various roles, different lives but common interests or workplace that have to coexist for a purpose.
 Everyone with their needs and different behaviors but despite that they move on.
-I like the pop culture and the reference to cinema/books/comics world because it easy to use the learning transfer (we saw already it in the book) to them and [learn how to do not do things](https://blog.tdwright.co.uk/2020/05/07/9-things-westworld-can-teach-us-about-software-engineering/) or how to manage a company (check Silicon Valley TV series as example).
+I like the pop culture and the reference to cinema/books/comics world because it's easy to use the learning transfer (we saw already it in the book) to them and [learn how to do not do things](https://blog.tdwright.co.uk/2020/05/07/9-things-westworld-can-teach-us-about-software-engineering/) or how to manage a company (check Silicon Valley TV series as example).

-Another point is a phrase by [Italo Vignoli](https://twitter.com/italovignoli), one of the founders of The Document Foundation and one of the OSI council members, that said to me about the role term Community Manager *"A community cannot be managed because everyone do what they want"*.
-For me this is true, you aren't a community manager but more a community leader that create a path where others converge because they trust you, not because someone placed you for that role.
+Another point is a phrase by [Italo Vignoli](https://twitter.com/italovignoli), one of the founders of The Document Foundation and one of the OSI council members, that said to me about the role term Community Manager *"A community cannot be managed because everyone does what they want"*.
+For me this is true, you aren't a community manager but more a community leader that creates a path where others converge because they trust you, not because someone placed you for that role.

-Basically a community manager is like a boss at you same level, that is more skilled on other areas like communication, relationship and has a more wide knowledge in areas that you don't know.
+Basically a community manager is like a boss at your same level, that is more skilled on other areas like communication, relationship and has a wider knowledge in areas that you don't know.
 Often this role is confused with the Project Maintainer or Maintainer, very common in OSS (compared to community manager).
 A maintainer is a technical role, someone that works to keep a software to get fixes, new features, code reviews, define roadmap, that says no, but this doesn't involve at all that should care also the community.
 About be a project maintainer there are a lot of resources (also in this book) but there are also other guides like [opensource.guide][https://opensource.guide/best-practices/] or [from Linux Foundation](https://www.linuxfoundation.org/resources/open-source-guides/winding-down-an-open-source-project/).

-A community is a group of people interested in a specific topic that they are pursuing with passion but needs some direction, some management and leading.
+A community is a group of people interested in a specific topic that is pursuing with passion, but needs some directions, some management and leading.
 There are tons of people that are community managers but they don't feel that this role is for them, and probably they are right.
-Honestly I don't think of myself as a community manager but someone that want the project living and taking this responsibility so others can do what they want (and me too).
+Honestly I don't think of myself as a community manager but someone that wants the project living and taking this responsibility so others can do what they want (and me too).
 A good manager is someone that is honest because isn't afraid of discuss about everything with the others, also their ignorance.

 ## Divide your community members to various levels

 As we saw in this book a project can have different areas of involvements or activities and this based on the volunteers availability.
-It is important to organize at the best what you want to do as community manager divide (just for you) the volunteers in various levels so based on your needs you know what kind of people to reach.
+It is important to organize at the best what you want to do as community managers divide (just for you) the volunteers in various levels, so based on your needs you know what kind of people to reach.
-We can define as example in this ways:
+We can define as example in this way:

-* Author/Owner - The creator of a project or the is the leader
+* Author/Owner - The creator of a project or the leader
-* Maintainer - A different role then the above that is doing the hard work of keeping everything work and also checking for issues or new opportunities
+* Maintainer - A different role than the previous that is doing the hard work of keeping everything working and also checking for issues or new opportunities
 * Contributors - People that can work based on their time on specific activities
 * Community members - the whole group of people that is moving on the project

 This groups of people can have as example different communications or different knowledge of what is the project is doing.
 Keeping an eye on those will help you to find people "to promote" on different tasks that can require more accountability as example.
-It is important also to understand the kind of users you have in the community and their interests, in the Conclusion chapter in the Other Resources section there are some interesting reading about the various type of people that can exists in a community.
-This study can help you on decide what is better to do it and engage more the people that you have and new ones.
+It is important also to understand the kind of users you have in the community and their interests, in the Conclusion chapter in the Other Resources section there are some interesting readings about the various types of people that can exist in a community.
+This study can help you on decide what is better to do and engage more the people that you have and new ones.

 To know better about the various jargon or meanings from the various kind of users, I suggest to you to check this talk by [Italo at Fosdsem 2020](https://fosdem.org/2020/schedule/event/user_standing/).